dhanshika-v/Dhanshika_Portfolio/Microsoft_Dynamics_365_Revamp.md

 ## Project Overview: fer

 How can engineers maintain a first quality resolution with customers effectively managing customer expectations while navigating different tools to resolve the customer's issue quickly?

+- DfM is a case management solution that assists Support Engineers and Advocates the ability to assist Microsoft's commercial and consumer customer.